purpleidea/mgmt/docs/resource-guide.md

 World provides a connection to the outside world.
 This is most often used for communicating with the distributed database.
 It can be used in `Init`, `CheckApply` and `Watch`.
-Use with discretion and understanding of the internals if needed in `Close`.
+Use with discretion and understanding of the internals if needed in `Cleanup`.

 ### VarDir

 VarDir is a facility for local storage.
 It is used to return a path to a directory which may be used for temporary storage.
-It should be cleaned up on resource `Close` if the resource would like to delete the contents.
+It should be cleaned up on resource `Cleanup` if the resource would like to delete the contents.
 The resource should not assume that the initial directory is empty, and it should be cleaned on `Init` if that is a requirement.

 ### Debug